Skip to main content

 Our providers also offer the following tips you can use to boost your neuroplasticity on your own:

-Consistent exercise helps prevent the loss neurons in the part of the brain that regulates memory.
-Physical activity has also been shown to encourage new neuron formations.
+Consistent exercise helps prevent the loss of neurons in the part of the brain that regulates memory.
+Physical activity has also been shown to encourage new neuron formation.

 Incorporating more fun into your lifestyle is a vital part of preserving your brain’s neuroplasticity.
 Get your friends and family together to play cards, board games, and other playful activities on a regular basis to enhance your brain health.